libmir/D-YAML/docs/tutorials/getting_started.md

     dub build

-DUB will automatically download D:YAML and compile it, and then it will compile our program.
+DUB will automatically download `mir-yaml` and compile it, and then it will compile our program.
 This will generate an executable called `getting-started` or `getting-started.exe` in your directory.
 When you run it, it should produce the following output: